dantalian-pv/photo-merger/README.md

 The application contains:

-* "Copy/Move files" checkbox - if selected, copy files to target folder, otherwise - move files
+* "Copy files/Move files/Delete duplicates" combo box - copy/move files from source directories to target directory or delete duplicates from source directories
-* "Keep path" - if checked - copy/move files keeping original folder structure, otherwise - copy only file without subfolders.
+* "Keep path" - if checked - copy/move files keeping original folder structure, otherwise - copy/move only files without subfolders.
 (See details below)
 * "+" - Add source folders (can be multiple) to the list
 * "Start" - Select the "target" folder and start the process

 ### "Keep path" explanation

 When "Keep path" checkbox is selected the application will copy/move files keeping subfolder structure.
+The checkbox is not relevant when "Delete duplicates" is selected.

 For example: